qcxms/QCxMS/README.md

 meson setup build -Dfortran_link_args=-static ninja -C build
 ```

-Copy the binary from the `build/qcxms` file into a directory in your path, e.g. `~/bin/`.
+This will build a static linked binary in the ``build`` folder.
+Copy the binary from ``build/qcxms`` file into a directory in your path, e.g. ``~/bin/``.

 **Documentation**

-A more detailed documentation on topics like installation and input settings can be fond at [read-the-docs](https://xtb-docs.readthedocs.io/en/latest/qcxms_doc/qcxms.html).
+A more detailed documentation on topics like input settings can be fond at [read-the-docs](https://xtb-docs.readthedocs.io/en/latest/qcxms_doc/qcxms.html).
 Examples to test QCxMS can be found in the `EXAMPLES` folder.
 Here, input and coordinate files are provided for either EI or CID run modes.

 **From QCEIMS to QCxMS:**
 - All names have been changed from `qceims.xxx` to `qcxms.xxx`.
 - The `q-batch`, `pqcxms` and `plotms` script have been updated.
 - Collision induced dissociation (CID) calculations are now available.
-Set *cid* in the `qcxms.in` file.
+Set *cid* in the `qcxms.in` file (see
+  documentation)

 **The tblite library for xTB calculations**
 - The [tblite](https://github.com/awvwgk/tblite) library has been included into the program code.
 This keeps xtb up-to-date and decreases the computational time for calculations done with GFN1- and GFN2-xTB when compared to earlier versions.

+**Plotting Spectra**

+To evaluate the results and create a spectrum, download and use the [PlotMS](https://github.com/qcxms/PlotMS) program.
+The [documentation](https://xtb-docs.readthedocs.io/en/latest/qcxms_doc/qcxms_plot.html) explains the basic
+functionalities of the program.

+The program provides *mass.agr*, *JCAMP-DX* and *.csv* are files that can be analyzed.
+For visualization of the calculated spectra, we recommend the usage of the **xmgrace** program.

+### Updates

+Versions PlotMS v.6.0 and higher now provide **exact masses**.
+Experimental files in `.csv` format can now be read and plotted against the computed spectra.
+The `.mass_raw.agr` file was moved to the [PlotMS](https://github.com/qcxms/PlotMS) repository.